I've heard that fruit juice is a good source of vitamins but that it can contribute to obesity. Is it OK to give my child fruit juice?

 Certain types of fruit juice can be a healthy part of your child's diet.

-If you choose to give your child fruit juice, choose 100 percent fruit juice instead of sweetened juice or fruit-juice cocktails.
-While 100 percent fruit juice and sweetened fruit drinks might have similar amounts of calories, your child will get more vitamins and nutrients and fewer additives from 100 percent juice.
+If you choose to give your child fruit juice, choose 100 percent fruit juice instead of sweetened juice or juice cocktails.
+While 100 percent fruit juice and sweetened fruit drinks might have similar calorie counts, your child will get more nutrients and fewer additives from 100 percent juice.

-To ensure your child isn't drinking too much juice, follow these limits from the American Academy of Pediatrics:
+To ensure your child isn't drinking too much juice, consider these limits:

 - Birth to 6 months.
 No fruit juice, unless it's used to relieve constipation.

 - 6 to 12 months.
-If juice is given, limit it to 4 to 6 ounces (118 to 177 milliliters) and serve it in a cup (not a bottle) to avoid tooth decay.
+Limited amounts of juice can be given each day, but water is a better choice.
+Serve juice in a cup (not a bottle) to avoid tooth decay.

 - 1 to 6 years.
 Up to 6 ounces (177 milliliters) a day.

-Six ounces (177 milliliters) of 100 percent fruit juice equals one serving of fruit.
+One cup of 100 percent fruit juice equals 1 cup of fruit.
 Juice lacks the fiber of whole fruit, however, and can be consumed more quickly.
-Although a reasonable amount of fruit juice each day is fine for most children, remember that whole fruit is an even better option.
+Although a small amount of fruit juice each day is fine for most children, remember that whole fruit is a better option.

 See more Expert Answers

-- Dietary recommendations for children and adolescents: A guide for practitioners.
-American Academy of Pediatrics Policy. http://aappolicy.aappublications.org.
-Accessed Nov.
-21, 2013.
+- Gidding SS, et al. Dietary recommendations for children and adolescents: A guide for practitioners.
+Pediatrics.
+2006;117:544.